Moses Trusting God at the Red Sea: When You’re Trapped and Terrified

 The Aftermath: What Happened Next

-Exodus 14:30-31 gives us the conclusion: “That day the Lord saved Israel from the hands of the Egyptians, and Israel saw the Egyptians lying dead on the shore.
+“That day the Lord saved Israel from the hands of the Egyptians, and Israel saw the Egyptians lying dead on the shore.
 And when the Israelites saw the mighty hand of the Lord displayed against the Egyptians, the people feared the Lord and put their trust in him and in Moses his servant.”

-The Red Sea crossing symbolizes:
+Spiritually, the Red Sea symbolizes:

-- Baptism and spiritual rebirth
+- baptism and spiritual rebirth

-- Complete victory over enemies that seemed invincible
+- God’s victory over impossible enemies

 Maybe it’s: